lucianonooijen/Personal-Website/content/resume.md

 * Marketing-related activities to promote the webshop and generate inbound traffic
 * Discontinued so I could fully focus on Bytecode

+## Volunteer experience

+#### Bookclub Philosophy

+_06-2021 - present_ ~ **Reading group leader and moderator**

+Leading the reading groups on Stoicism and general book discussion group.
+Other resonsibilities include Discord server administration, help out new members and automating tasks.

+#### Gaga Animal Care

+_04/2017 - present_ ~ **Treasurer and webmaster**

+Responsibilities include website creation and maintenance, supervising the administration and financial tasks.

+#### Pijnackerse Watervienden

+_2013 - 2015_ ~ **Swimming tutor assistant**

+Leading and assisting swimming lessons for young children.

+#### Atlas Animal Project

+_10/2013 - 12/2015_ ~ **Volunteer and assisting where needed**

+Occasionally assisting Atlas-representative(s), usually at Schiphol airport with dogs that arrived or collecting dog benches and returning them to Kos via cargo.

+#### Animal Rescue Kos

+_03/2013_ ~ **Documentary director**

+Assisting volunteers living on Kos and filming the activities.
+After filming I edited, released and promoted the film.
+Finished documentary: bit.ly/arkfilm or bit.ly/arkfilmgermany

 <br><hr><br>

 ## Working method